 USADA makes available a number of drug reference resources for athletes, beyond general education, that can assist athletes and their support personnel with medical related questions.
 It’s team of scientists, pharmacy, and supplements advisers have the experience and expertise to assist with questions ranging from prohibited medications, to therapeutics use exemptions, to dietary supplement safety.

 Global DRO: The Global Drug Reference Online (or Global DRO), allows athletes, parents, coaches, support personnel, or anyone else the ability to search for the “prohibited” or “not-prohibited” status of medications including specific and generic brand names as well as individual medical ingredients.
 An athlete for example could type “ibuprofen” or even see results specifically for “Advil Cold and Sinus 200mg-30mg Liqui-Gel Capsule” The results display the status of substances by in-competition or out-of-competition status, and provides information related to threshold substances.
 Global DRO is also sport specific, for those substances prohibited only in certain sports, and contracted sports can be added to the resource.
-Global DRO is used internationally by the national anti-doping agencies of Canada, the UK, and Japan, and medical information for those countries is also available.
+Global DRO is used internationally by the national anti-doping agencies of Australia, Canada, Japan, Switzerland, the UK, and medical information for those countries is also available.
 To visit Global DRO, please click here.

 Drug Reference Phone Line: USADA’s Athlete Express service allows athletes and support personnel to speak with an expert regarding a host of topics related to medications and prohibited substances.
 USADA’s drug reference phone line is staffed during business hours (Monday-Friday, 8am-5pm, Mountain Time.)
 For information about USADA’s drug reference phone line, please click here.